edinmathsoc/mathsoc-website/README.md

 ## add ssh key to github

-If you don't have an ssh key on your local machine, you can generate one by following the instructions on the GitHub website. [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+1. If you don't have an ssh key on your local machine, you can generate one by following the instructions on the GitHub website. [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+   1. You can check by typing the comand `ls -al ~/.ssh` if you get a response saying no known files then you will have to make one with the link above.

-If you haven't already, you will need to add your SSH key to your GitHub account.
+3. If you haven't already, you will need to add your SSH key to your GitHub account.
 You can do this by following the instructions on the GitHub website.
 [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

 ## add repository to your local machine